StarDustCFW/Lock-Logs/README.md

-this fork was created to also kill a0 to stop system information because... when you unban a switch you dont want to send over banned info while using donor info to authenticate :(
+this fork was created to also kill a0 to stop system information because... when you unban a switch you dont want to send over banned info while using donor info to authenticate :( yes switch unbanning is possible and very easy to do, literally the last thing to do and the hardest is.. telemetry

 ## Lock-Logs  (L-L)